linebender/rfcs/rfcs/0001-masonry-backend.md

 The initial suggestion was to use Masonry as it currently exists, as a separate repository.

 However, people have brought up that it would make the Xilem development process a lot more complex.
-Features that reached across crates (`xilem_core`, `xilem_native`, `masonry`) would need to be rolled out at coordinated pull requests between repositories.
+Features that reached across crates (`xilem_core`, `xilem`, `masonry`) would need to be rolled out at coordinated pull requests between repositories.

 ### Separating at the crate level vs the module level